-- Fresh Turmeric: Seeing how trendy is golden milk, there is no need to confirm turmeric is good for you.
-It has like a hundred benefits like helping with digestion.
-It's benefits are increased when combined with a pinch of ground black pepper.
+- Fresh Turmeric: Seeing how trendy golden milk is, there is no need to confirm turmeric is good for you.
+It has a hundred benefits, like helping with digestion.
+Its benefits are increased when combined with a pinch of ground black pepper.

 - Almond Butter: Packed with protein and healthy fats, almonds may also help reduce cholesterol.

-- Ground Flax seeds: Did you know flax seeds are one of the most nutrient-dense food in the world?
-It is rich in fiber so they are easily digestible.
-Flax seeds are also supposed to promote weight loss...not sure about this one so you might have to do more research about it.
+- Ground Flax seeds: Did you know flax seeds are one of the most nutrient-dense foods in the world?
+It is rich in fiber, so they are easily digestible.
+Flax seeds are also supposed to promote weight loss…; not sure about this one, so you might have to do more research about it.

 - Coconut Oil: This one is optional but it helps boost the healing effects of fresh turmeric.